spacetimeengineer/mupy/README.md

 ### How do I use mupy?

-There are two interfaces for mupy, a command line interface (CLI) ( mostly a novelty but surprisingly very useful ) and an applications programming interface (API) They are described below.
+There are two interfaces for mupy, a command line interface (CLI) (mostly a novelty, but surprisingly very useful) and an applications programming interface (API).
+They are described below:

-- mucli - This is the manufacturing utility command line tool and is used to express the most rudimentary function of mupy ; to decode system-codes
+- mucli - This is the manufacturing utility command line tool and is used to express the most rudimentary function of mupy to decode system-codes

-- mu.core - A manufacturing oriented digital-twin technology implemented as a python3 library
+- mu.core - A manufacturing oriented digital-twin technology implemented as a Python3 library

 # Overview

-It is difficult to describe the full scope of features (both current and intended) but this overview paints a simple picture of the general process a user may adopt.
+It is difficult to describe the full scope of features (both current and intended) but this overview paints a simple picture of the general process a user may adopt:

 ## Program some code

-1. Import the mupy library
+1. Import the mupy library.

 ```python